-The gNB may use RRCReconfiguration message to configure or reconfigure a multicast MRB, e.g. add/release/modify the MRB's RLC entities as described in clause 16.10.3.
+The gNB may use RRCReconfiguration message to configure or reconfigure a multicast MRB, e.g., add/release/modify the MRB's RLC entities as described in clause 16.10.3.
 In order to minimize the data loss due to MRB reconfiguration, gNB may configure UE to send a PDCP status report during reconfiguration which results in MRB type change.

 16.10.5.4 Reception of MBS Multicast data